-In Grade 11, students are introduced to "front of the house" and "back of the house" restaurant operation through the daily operation of the school restaurant open to faculty and the public.
-In the dining room they learn customer service and formal dining room service skills which include setting tables, taking reservations, working the cash register while providing a la carte and buffet service menus.
-In the kitchen students practice soup, stock, and sauce-making, cookery of dairy and eggs, cheese identification, cookery, salads and dressings, nutritional menu development, starches and grain cookery.
-The curriculum also includes identification, fabrication and cookery of meat, poultry and seafood.
-Students will also develop more advanced baking skills through the production of fruit Danish, yeast and quick breads, layer cakes, pies and kitchen plated desserts.
-Students will demonstrate the highest standard of food safety training by completing their third industry credential ServSafe Manager Certification through the National Restaurant Association.
+In Grade 11, students are introduced to "front of the house" and "back of the house" restaurant operations through the daily operation of the school restaurant open to faculty and the public.
+In the dining room, they learn customer service and formal dining room service skills, which include setting tables, taking reservations, and working the cash register, while providing a la carte and buffet service menus.
+In the kitchen students practice soup stock and sauce making, cooking dairy and eggs, cheese identification, salad and salad dressings, nutritional menu development, and cooking starches and grains.
+The curriculum also includes identification, fabrication and cookery of meat, poultry, and seafood.
+Students also develop more advanced baking skills through the production of fruit danish, yeast and quick breads, layer cakes, pies, and kitchen-plated desserts.
+Students earn the ServSafe Manager Certification through the National Restaurant Association.
 Students reaching an acceptable level of proficiency may be eligible for Work-Based Learning (WBL).
 Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.